gregdan3/gregdan3.github.io/src/routes/now/+page.md

 - I published [ilo Muni pi mute nimi](https://gregdan3.github.io/ilo-muni/), a graphing tool in the style of [Google Ngrams](https://books.google.com/ngrams/) to view the history of Toki Pona!
+- I gave a talk at [suno pi toki pona](https://suno.pona.la/2024/) about that work!
 - I'm finally getting back to running- it was so frustrating to be out for so long, but it turns out that my ankle pain is entirely in my head.
 Not a joke.

 #### July

 - I received an old, old laptop I had when I was a child from my parents, and oh _man_ does it suck.
 But incredibly, it still works!
-It's an HP ze5500
+It's an HP ze5500, and I played Maplestory on it for probably a decade.
-- I started graphing the frequency-counted words from [sona mute](https://github.com/gregdan3/sona-mute), demonstrating some fascinating
+- I started graphing the frequency-counted words spat out by [sona mute](https://github.com/gregdan3/sona-mute), demonstrating some fascinating trends in Toki Pona's history!

-#### June

-- I travelled to Chicago for a big toki pona meetup- it was so much fun.
-I finally got to meet some people I'd only spoken to over the internet- always exciting!
-- I made some software, [sona mute](https://github.com/gregdan3/sona-mute) "frequency knowledge," which takes in toki pona text from various sources and frequency-counts it.

 <br />